urbanjost/M_intrinsics/md5/CONTINUATION.md

 and details to cover.

-When a line is split using the general rule any trailing spaces before the amersand at the end of the line are included in the equivalent single-line statement.
+When a line is split using the general rule any trailing spaces before the ampersand at the end of the line are included in the equivalent single-line statement.

 However, spaces before the ampersand beginning the second line are